Does your ATV not want to stay running? Does it die when idling or shut off when giving it gas?

 Computer Problems – Bad Electronics Can Cause An ATV To Shut Off

-Fuel-injected ATVs have computers that control everything about the engine and can cause issues like it not staying running.
+Fuel-injected engines have computers that control everything about the engine and can cause issues like it not staying running.

 The easiest one to fix that may be why your ATV won’t run right is the TPS (throttle position sensor) needs to be reset.
 This can only be done by the dealership or repair shop with the correct computer tools.